Charity shops in Guildford

 Is posting donated jewellery from Guildford safe?

 Yes.
 Items go by Royal Mail Special Delivery Guaranteed, which is tracked and insured.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we send photos and ask questions before sending anything?